Clicky Skip to Content

 Refurbished items are likely to have been used and returned as such.
 After diagnostic testing, the device will be repaired if necessary.
 The item is then cleaned thoroughly and repackaged before being sold.

 A warranty is often added to encourage you to purchase refurbished items.
-Although the warranty may not be as extensive as one for new items, it will give you peace of mind in case something goes wrong.
+Although the warranty may not be as extensive as for new items, it will give you peace of mind if something goes wrong.
 You should verify the terms and length of the warranty because they will vary from one retailer to the next.

 Check out the video for more details: